You are unhappy about a bus service in Scotland

 Complaining to Bus Appeals Body Scotland (BABS)

 If you are still dissatisfied with the outcome of your complaint after Bus Users Scotland has negotiated on your behalf with the bus company you can ask the Bus Appeals Body Scotland to review your case.
 It will look at all the evidence again then issue a decision.
 It does not have statutory powers but a bus company is likely to abide by its decision.
-You can get in touch with the Bus Appeals Body Scotland at www.busappealsbody.co.uk.
+Ask Bus Users Scotland to escalate your complaint.

 General complaints about levels of service or routes or conditions of the vehicles